Gloomwood

 - 23 % negative mentions

-Overall, the game's optimization has received mixed reviews, with many players noting performance issues such as choppy frame rates and instability, even on high-end systems.
-While some users found temporary fixes by adjusting settings like lightmap quality, the consensus is that the game requires further optimization to enhance the overall experience.
+Overall, the game's optimization has received mixed reviews, with many players noting performance issues such as choppy frame rates and random drops, even on high-end systems.
+While some users found temporary fixes by adjusting settings like lightmap quality, there is a consensus that the game requires further optimization to enhance the overall experience.
+Despite these challenges, some players still appreciate the game's design and potential.

 “This is what peak performance looks like.”